Skip to main content

 Click the main part of the scroll bar and drag your mouse vertically to scroll through the Sample Map on the vertical axis (velocity), or drag it horizontally to zoom in/out on this velocity axis.
 You can also click the top or bottom handle of the scroll bar and drag it vertically to zoom in/out while keeping the opposite border of the display at a fix position in the Sample Map.
 Double-click the main part of the bar to reset the zoom and display the entire velocity range.

-Available Actions in the Map
+Available actions in the Map

 You can select and edit Zones with your mouse and your keyboard in the Map.
 Following actions are available: